 The Growing Importance of AI Upskilling

 AI is providing a real lifeline for farmers and helping to keep the global agriculture industry strong and healthy.
-Both machine learning and deep learning courses can give you the foundation for building a technology career that will have a great impact on industries like agriculture.
+Both AI and ML Course and deep learning courses can give you the foundation for building a technology career that will have a great impact on industries like agriculture.